Improving Intrinsic Exploration with Language Abstractions: Abstract

 \section{Abstract}

 Reinforcement learning (RL) agents are particularly hard to train when rewards are sparse.
 One common solution is to use \emph{intrinsic} rewards to encourage agents to explore their environment.
 However, recent intrinsic exploration methods often use state-based novelty measures which reward low-level exploration and may not scale to domains requiring more abstract skills.
-Instead, we explore \emph{natural language} as a general medium for highlighting relevant abstractions in an environment.
-Unlike previous work, we evaluate whether language can improve over existing exploration methods by directly extending (and comparing to) competitive intrinsic exploration baselines: AMIGo \cite{campero2021learning} and NovelD \cite{zhang2021noveld}.
-These language-based variants outperform their non-linguistic forms by 45--85\% across 13 challenging tasks from the MiniGrid and MiniHack environment suites.
+Instead, we explore \emph{language} as a general medium for highlighting relevant abstractions in an environment.
+Unlike previous work, we evaluate whether language can improve over existing exploration methods by directly extending (and comparing to) competitive intrinsic exploration baselines: AMIGo (Campero et al., 2021) and NovelD (Zhang et al., 2021).
+These language-based variants outperform their non-linguistic forms by 47--85\% across 13 challenging tasks from the MiniGrid and MiniHack environment suites.